 6. Who do we share your information with?

 The three main credit reference agencies Callcredit, Equifax and Experian ( also called CRAs) each use and share personal data they receive about you that is part of, derived from or used in credit activity and this is explained in more detail in the Credit Reference Agency Information Notice (CRAIN) available at any of the following: TransUnion (www.transunion.co.uk); Equifax (www.Equifax.co.uk/crain) and Experian (www.experian.co.uk/crain).

-We may share your information with our employees, directors, shareholders (and to those of our affiliates), financial institutions, investment companies, accountants, lawyers, auditors, insurers, professional advisors, credit reference agencies or other third party service providers who provide services to us.
+We may share your information with our employees, directors, shareholders (and to those of our affiliates), financial institutions, investment companies, accountants, lawyers, auditors, insurers, professional advisors, credit reference agencies or other third party service providers who provide services to us such as those that assist us with running our business (e.g IT service providers) and asset management companies.
 We may also disclose information we have a legal or regulatory right or obligation to report.
 Further, we may share your information with third parties to whom we sell, transfer or merge parts of our business or our assets.

 It is our commitment that prior to disclosing any personal information about you to another organisation we have taken all reasonable steps to ensure that that organisation will hold and protect your information with adequate security measures and in accordance with relevant regulation.

 7. How do we keep your information safe?

 We protect your information with appropriate security measures under the laws and regulations that apply to prevent your personal data from being accidentally lost, used, altered, disclosed or accessed without authorisation.
 We confirm our security measures are subject to regular testing and updated as appropriate to the level of data that we hold.

 We have procedures in place to deal with suspected personal data breaches and will notify you and any applicable regulator of a breach if we are legally required to do so.